For children and young people

 A useful website particularly designed for teenagers offering health advice:

-Once on the home page please click on tab on the top of the page that says: MY AREA, then click on drop down menu: Nottinghamshire to access local information for you including:
+Once on the home page please click on tab on the top of the page that says 'My area', then select 'Nottinghamshire' from the drop down menu.

-• Get help with all kinds of things such as: healthy eating, relationships, sex, emotional health, bullying, smoking, self-harm, contraception, alcohol & drugs etc.
+• get help with all kinds of things such as: healthy eating, relationships, sex, emotional health, bullying, smoking, self-harm, contraception or alcohol and drugs

 And so much more…